Laos food is vibrant, colorful, packed with herbs and chilies, and the combinations of ingredients are guaranteed to thrill your taste-buds.

-Every millimeter of this lovely little sausage is packed with incredible flavor.
+Every millimeter of this lovely little sausage is packs absolutely incredible flavor.
 Using a mixture of pork belly, skin, and minced meat, it can also include diced galangal, chopped green onions, cilantro with a ton of dill, and of course a kick from the fresh chili peppers.

-Eat this hot, directly from the grill, and get another two or three wrapped in a banana leaf to go.
+Eat this hot, directly from the grill, and get another two or three in a to-go banana leaf packet.

 This sun-ripened pork delicacy is a must-find during any morning market stroll when you’re in Laos.

-Gently sour flavors and mushy meat goodness, fermented to perfection, this pork mixture is usually steamed before being hung out in the bright sunshine for 1-2 days.
+Gently sour flavors and mushy meat goodness, Naem ferments to perfection.
+This pork mixture cooks with steam before being hung out, usually in bright sunshine for 1-2 days.

 Containing various combinations of what might feel at first like all the lesser used parts of the pig (and they most definitely are), this dish is really a beautiful and deliciously efficient way to use more than just the usual cuts of ribs, shoulders, or porkchops.